 Burley D’Lite Review – Results of our Test Rides

-Biking in the time of coronavirus.
-It’s been a way our family has stayed sane.
-And with a precocious 2 year old who runs in every direction any chance she gets, our beloved Burley D’Lite has allowed us to get out as a family without worrying that she’ll violate every social distancing rule on the books.
+Biking has been an amazing outlet for our familiy especially with a precocious 2 year old who runs in every direction!
+Our beloved Burley D’Lite has allowed us to get out as a family without worrying that she’ll violate every social distancing rule on the books.
 I’ll always look back on the Burley D’Lite as our beloved corona trailer. 🙂

 When it comes to high-end bike trailers, Burley has several trail-ready options for families.
 The Burley D’Lite is the brand’s most affordable high-end option, but also has all the comfort and ease-of-use features most families really need.
 And to boot, it comes in double or single capacity so you only have to buy as much trailer as you’ll actually use.